Subscribe to updates

 Housing and Regeneration Scrutiny Panel - Tuesday, 27th January, 2026 7.00 pm

-The Housing and Regeneration Scrutiny Panel of Enfield Council is scheduled to meet on Tuesday 27 January 2026.
-The meeting's agenda includes updates on the Enfield Local Plan examination, digital transformation within the Planning Service, and the progress of licensing schemes for private rented properties.
-The panel will also review its work programme.
+The Housing and Regeneration Scrutiny Panel of Enfield Council was scheduled to discuss the procedural update on the Enfield Local Plan Examination, advancements in digital working within the Planning Tech Team, and an update on licensing schemes.
+The panel was also set to review its work programme for the upcoming year.

 Enfield Local Plan Examination – Procedural Update